rjmasikome/gh-action-js/README.md

 # gh-action-js
-Test Repo for GH Action based on NodeJS
+Test Repo for GH Action based on NodeJS.
+In order to run GH Action based on NodeJS `node_modules` needs to be included in the repository.
+Since this is a TypeScript based Action, the output of transpiling also needs to be included.